 Wee ones: All 8 planets are shaped like balls, or “spheres.”
-Do you see any balls shapes in the room around you?
+Do you see any ball shapes in the room around you?

 Little kids: Uranus’ day is 17 hours long, while Neptune’s is 16 hours.
 Which one takes longer to spin once?
 Bonus: How much longer is the longer day?

 Big kids: If at 7:00 pm tonight it’s noon somewhere on Neptune, at what Earth time will an alien on that spot have noon again?
 (Reminder: Neptune’s day takes 16 hours.)
 Bonus: Mercury’s day is 59 Earth-days long.
 If someone there has sunrise there today, on what day will he see the next sunrise?
 (Reminder if needed: July and August each have 31 days.)